jonTrent/jsonSortedStringify/README.md

 # jsonSortedStringify
 Custom version of JSON stringify that produces output sorted by object properties and array values.
-This is useful when comparing (eg, via PatienceDiff) objects that have similar properties and array values, but not necessarily in the same order.
+This is useful when comparing (eg, via PatienceDiff) objects that have similar properties and array values, but when using JSON.stringify arn't rendered in the same order.
+Hence, reversing the results of jsonSortedStringify via JSON.parse is not recommended, as any arrays within the object will be sorted, potentially losing the original order which might have had meaning.

 # Interface